Quantum-Accelerators/quacc/docs/src/user/jobflow.md

 ## Jobflow

-Make sure you completed the "Jobflow and Fireworks Setup" section of the installation instructions.
+Make sure you completed the ["Optional: Jobflow Setup"](../install/jobflow.md) and ["Optional: FireWorks Setup"](../install/fireworks.md) sections of the installation instructions.
 Additionally, you should read the Jobflow [Quick Start](https://materialsproject.github.io/jobflow/tutorials/1-quickstart.html) to get a sense of how Jobflow works.
 Namely, you should understand the `Job` and `Flow` definitions, which describe individual compute tasks and workflows, respectively.

 ### Example 1: Running a Job